Cinnamon Roasted Pecans are the perfect sweet treat! They taste just like the roasted nuts at the fair, and they’re great for gift giving.

 Walnuts, almonds, or cashews (or a mix of any of them) would be delicious in this recipe.
 Experiment with what you like the best!
 I recommend using unsalted nuts for best results.

-You can make your own sweet and spicy roasted nuts by adding ¼ tablespoon cayenne pepper to the sugar mixture.
+You can make your own sweet and spicy roasted nuts by adding ¼ teaspoon cayenne pepper to the sugar mixture.
 You can make them even spicier but I suggest starting with ¼ teaspoon to start, and going up from there.
 Cayenne pepper packs a punch!

 You can substitute brown sugar for the granulated (white) sugar in the recipe.
 You can either replace all of it, or do half brown sugar and half granulated sugar.